 “The Australian Paralympic Committee and the Essendon Bombers are partners in every sense of the word.
 We come from different sporting worlds but our values, our culture, our respect for our people and our history are paramount in everything we do.

 “This partnership creates opportunities and it delivers results.
 Most importantly, it helps bridge what is a massive gap for people with a disability to participate in sport at the level of their choice.

-“We are grateful that the Leader of the Opposition and his party have recognized the power of this partnership and our ability to convert additional investment into world class performances and future success for the Australian Paralympic movement.”
+“We are grateful that the Leader of the Opposition and his party have recognised the power of this partnership and our ability to convert additional investment into world-class performances and future success for the Australian Paralympic movement.”

-Essendon CEO Xavier Campbell welcomed this morning’s announcement and said it would strengthen the Club’s partnership with the Australian Paralympic Committee.
+Campbell welcomed this morning’s announcement and said it would strengthen the Club’s partnership with the APC.

 “The Essendon Football Club is incredibly proud of our longstanding relationship with the Australian Paralympic Committee.
 Every day we are in the fortunate position to see first-hand how inspiring these athletes are,” Campbell said.

 “We are grateful for the support of the Leader of the Opposition, Hon Bill Shorten MP and his party for their ongoing commitment to the EFC and APC partnership.

 “We are a proud partner of the APC, have an inaugural Essendon team in the Victorian Wheelchair Football League (VWFL) and work closely with AFL Victoria on other disability sporting programs such as AllPlay and FIDA.